01 of 09

 Most black onyx in jewelry is actually dyed black so the color is very even, which can be noted when it is studied with a jeweler's loupe.Continue to 9 of 9 below.

 09 of 09

-Vulcanite is a type of vulcanized rubber formed by combining sulphur and India rubber, then heating the mixture for several hours.
+Vulcanite is a type of vulcanized rubber formed by combining sulfur and India rubber, then heating the mixture for several hours.
 Charles Goodyear is credited with developing the process, which he patented in 1844.
 Vulcanite can be white or of various colors.
-As a result, in the mid and late-19th century, the hard substance was often used to imitate coral, tortoiseshell, and jet - especially the latter, as dark pieces became more popular, especially with the prevalence of mourning jewelry.
+As a result, in the mid- and late-19th century, the hard substance was often used to imitate coral, tortoiseshell, and jet—especially the latter, as dark pieces became more popular with the prevalence of mourning jewelry.

 Stockhammer offers this tip: When rubbed against unglazed tile or the bottom of a piece of porcelain, vulcanite leaves a brown streak (but such tests should be performed carefully to avoid damaging the surface of a piece of jewelry).
 This method is not foolproof, however, since jet can behave similarly.
 Look at all the attributes of a piece before assuming it is vulcanite.